denoland/docs/subhosting/manual/subhosting.md

 act as organizational containers for deployments.
 A project contains its deployments and the analytics and usage information for those deployments.

-- Projects are free and can be set up as required.
+Projects are free and can be set up as required.

-- Analytics are reported on a per-project basis.
+To track usage by individual users for billing there is an API endpoint that reports analytics (bandwidth usage, request count, etc), per project, with 15 minute granularity.

 > All deployments (whether within a same project or between different projects)
 > share nothing by default.
 Projects are a way to organize your deployments and